Zanthed/kvm-qemu-ovmf-setup/README.md

 Try using performance and latency-optimized kernels like linux-xanmod (https://xanmod.org/) or linux-zen.
 I personally use xanmod.
 Both also include the ACS patches.
 Experiment with real-time kernels too.
 Everyone's hardware is different.

+Installed `tuned` and `tuned-adm` and set the profile to `virtual-host` to optimize the host for virtualizing guests.

 # CPU Pinning, Interrupts, Affinity, Governors, Topology, Isolating, and Priorities
 This warrants an entirely separate section because of how much of an impact this can make while also requiring a decent amount of time.
 And I mean a _major_ impact.
 Even after doing all those tweaks above, I still had awful DPC latency and stutters.
 After just a bit of messing with interrupts and pinning, I am almost consistently under 800 µs.